ssb22/CedPane/README.md

 Thermos is a trademark of Thermos LLC.
 Toshiba is a trademark of Kabushiki Kaisha Toshiba.
 Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha.
+Twitter and Tweet are trademarks of Twitter Inc.
 Uber is a trademark of Uber Technologies, Inc.
 Walmart is a trademark and brand of Walmart Apollo, LLC.
 WeChat is a trademark of Tencent Holdings Limited.